Abbotsford campus, Chilliwack campus at CEP

 As part of the program, you develop the skills necessary to help Aboriginal youth succeed.
 You get to:

 View ACLS program outline in the UFV Academic Calendar

 In your second year, a supervised practicum placement gives you the opportunity to practice in-class theory, gain work experience, receive valuable feedback, and build relationships with potential employers.

 The ACLS diploma program ladders into the Developmental Standard Term Certificate (DSTC), a teaching certificate offered at SFU and approved by the BC College of Teachers as a requirement to teach Halq'eméylem in elementary schools.
 You can also opt to continue your studies at UFV to earn a degree in General Studies, Social Work, or Arts.
 As a third option, you may choose to pursue a Bachelor of Education program at SFU or UBC.

 A recent report from the Ottawa-based Centre for the Study of Living Standards estimates that more than $170-billion could be added to Canada's economy by 2026 if Aboriginal youth achieved the same education levels as other Canadians.

 That’s why Canada is funding initiatives to improve educational outcomes for Aboriginal youth.
-Currently there are approximately 5,000 Aboriginal students in kindergarten through grade 12 in the eastern Fraser Valley.
+Currently there are approximately 5,000 Aboriginal students in kindergarten through grade 12 in the eastern Fraser Valley and 70,500 Indigenous students in B.C., about 11 per cent of the total public and private school enrolments.
 And the numbers are growing.